Updated October 16, 2020

 People should not provide the bank account information for someone else.
 Different names on the tax return and bank account will trigger a reject of the deposit, causing the IRS to send a check which will delay the delivery of the payment.

-Volunteer Income Tax Assistance (VITA) sites offers free, high quality tax preparation from IRS-certified volunteers.
+Volunteer Income Tax Assistance (VITA) sites offer free, high quality tax preparation from IRS-certified volunteers.
 VITA sites help filers earning less than about $56,000 (some sites have different income guidelines).
 Due to the COVID-19 outbreak, many VITA sites are currently closed.
-Some sites are offering virtual services and others are planning to re-open when physical distancing requirements end.
 Look up VITA sites in your area and call to learn if they are offering offer virtual services.

 The IRS started distributing payments to people who already filed a 2019 or 2018 tax return and provided direct deposit information on April 9.
 Payments continued to be delivered via direct deposit throughout the month.
 Paper checks started to be mailed to people without direct deposit information at the end of April.
 Mailed payments are expected to have a significant delivery delay and some people will not receive payments for several months.
 See the chart at the end of this article for an estimated timetable for the IRS to mail checks.